Updated October 31, 2023

 - Visit these sites to obtain free or deeply discounted software:

 We’re excited that you have arrived and can’t wait to meet you!
 Before we meet, there are things to do.
-Select the tab appropriate for you for instructions.
+When you arrive, do these items in this order:

 - Registrar –

 the Registrar’s Student Service Center on the first floor of Levering Hall, near the Glass Pavilion.

 - Register for the appropriate Visiting Student course.

 - Use this form for Visiting Graduate Students.
 Once the form is completed, submit the form to the Student Enrollment and Account Management (SEAM) system > Add/drop inquiry.
 Complete the info on the request and upload your form to the request and submit.
 You will get a confirmation e-mail with your case number.
 The Registrar will then register you.